SoCo/SoCo/README.rst

 SoCo
 ====

-SoCo (Sonos Controller) is a simple Python class that allows you to programmatically control `Sonos speakers`_.
+SoCo (Sonos Controller) is a Python project that allows you to programmatically control `Sonos speakers`_.
 It was originally created at `Music Hack Day Sydney`_ by `Rahim Sonawalla`_ and is now developed by a `team of people`_ at its `GitHub repository`_